 APG History and Background

-The APG has five important functions:
+The APG has five primary functions:

-The APG’s purpose, mission and goals are further described in the core strategic and business planning documents of the APG:
+The APG’s purpose, mission and goals are described in the core strategic and business planning documents of the APG:

 - Terms of Reference;